Justice for James Earl Rivera Jr.

 It hurts because as a parent when your son was shot like that, and there is still no answers.
 There is still no closure.
 And then I go to the police station and City Hall, and they tell me "talk to this guy" and then "talk to that guy" … I miss my son.
 He cooked breakfast.
 He'd help get [his brothers and sisters] ready for school.
 He'd meet them after school on his bike and bring them home… If I'm hurting, I know they're hurting worse than me.

 James is remembered fondly by his family as a kind hearted, helpful, happy, and outgoing boy who loved his brothers and sisters.
 He was very skilled with mechanics and technology.
 At home he was always happy to fix any malfunction whether it was a motor-scooter, a computer, or a loose screw on a table.
 He loved people and quickly earned the friendship of anyone he met.
 His death was a tragic and unnecessary loss to his family and community.

 We call upon U.S. Attorney General Eric Holder to start an investigation into the unjust and unwarranted shooting of James Earl Rivera Jr. by the Stockton Police and San Joaquin Sheriff’s Department and to provide the family of James Earl Rivera Jr. with a police report, coroner’s report and the Police Dashcam footage from the incident.

-Jeffrey Boyette needs your help with “Justice for James Earl Rivera Jr.”.
-Join Jeffrey and 588 supporters today.
+Jeff Boyette needs your help with “Justice for James Earl Rivera Jr.”.
+Join Jeff and 584 supporters today.